 Current Codespaces users will be prompted to submit their preferred GitHub Codespaces account the next time they log into the portal or Visual Studio Code.
-GitHub Codespaces is still in private limited beta, so you will have to wait to be added to the private beta.
+GitHub Codespaces is still in private-limited beta, so you will have to wait to be added to the private beta.

-Microsoft will give people time to migrate over, so you will be able to access Codespaces past the start date of general availability of GitHub.
+Microsoft will give people time to migrate over, so you will be able to access Codespaces past the start date of the general availability of GitHub.